iredmail/iRedAPD/README.md

   guide is `INSTALL.md`.
 * You can manage iRedAPD with iRedMail [web admin panel - iRedAdmin-Pro](http://www.iredmail.org/admin_panel.html).

+# Manage iRedAPD with command line tools

+iRedMail project has a detailed tutorial to show you how to manage iRedAPD with command line tools: [Manage iRedAPD](http://www.iredmail.org/docs/manage.iredapd.html)

 # Available plugins

 Plugins are files placed under `plugins/` directory, plugin name is file name